The sensitivity of ecosystems to global change

 Keywords: changes, climate, biodiversity, species, threat, studies

-A study carried out by several European laboratories, including the Alpine Ecology Laboratory (CNRS - Université Grenoble 1 - Université Chambery), shows that the sensitivity of ecosystems to global change could increase the vulnerability of certain European regions by the end of the 21st century.
+A study carried out by several European laboratories, including the Alpine Ecology Laboratory (CNRS - Université Grenoble 1 - Université Chambery), shows that the sensitivity of ecosystems to global changes could increase the vulnerability of certain European regions by the end of the 21st century. century.
 This vulnerability would be the result of a decline in biodiversity, soil fertility or water resources.
 This phenomenon would affect more particularly the Mediterranean and mountain regions.
 This work was published in Science Online on October 27, 2005.

 The most important predictive facts are: